N. Korea’s Kim faces ‘huge dilemma’ on aid as virus surges

 Since acknowledging a COVID-19 outbreak last week, North Korea has said “an explosively spreading fever” has killed 56 people and sickened about 1.5 million others.
 Outside observers suspect most of those cases were caused by the coronavirus.

-Whatever North Korea’s state-controlled media says about those who are sick, the outbreak is likely several times worse.
+Whatever North Korea’s state-controlled media say about those who are sick, the outbreak is likely several times worse.
 North Korea lacks sufficient COVID-19 tests, and experts say it is significantly understating deaths to avoid possible public unrest that could hurt Kim politically.

 Some observers say the stated death toll is low for a country where most of the 26 million people are unvaccinated and medicine is in short supply.